NERSC/timemory/docs/getting_started/integrating.md

 These are the full target names available within CMake.
-These targets are always provided but may provide an empty target if the underlying specifications (such as a library and include path) were not available when TiMemory was installed.
+These targets are always provided but may provide an empty target if the underlying specifications (such as a library and include path) were not available when timemory was installed.

 | Target name              | Description                                 | Type           |
 | ------------------------ | ------------------------------------------- | -------------- |